leanprover/lean4/doc/dev/testing.md

     [Language Server
     Protocol](https://microsoft.github.io/language-server-protocol/).

+    This can also be used to test the following additional requests:
+    ```
+    --^ textDocument/hover
+    --^ textDocument/typeDefinition
+    --^ textDocument/definition
+    --^ $/lean/plainGoal
+    --^ $/lean/plainTermGoal
+    --^ insert: ...
+    --^ collectDiagnostics
+    ```

-- `tests/lean/server`: Tests more of the lean `--server` protocol.
+- `tests/lean/server`: Tests more of the Lean `--server` protocol.
   There are just a few of them, and it uses .log files containing JSON.

-- `tests/compiler`: contains tests that will run the lean compiler and build an executable that is executed and the output is compared to the .lean.expected.out file.
+- `tests/compiler`: contains tests that will run the Lean compiler and build an executable that is executed and the output is compared to the .lean.expected.out file.
 This test also contains a subfolder `foreign` which shows how to extend Lean using C++.